lissengithub/bandcamp-scraper/README.md

 ## TypeScript Support

-This project is now written in TypeScript and provides full type definitions.
+This project is written in TypeScript and provides full type definitions.
 The compiled JavaScript is available in the `dist` directory.

 ### TypeScript Usage